 - IB Math Analysis and Approaches SL or HL, or IB Math Applications and Interpretations HL.
 (IB Math Applications and Interpretations SL, or IB Math Studies, are not acceptable.)

-- One of IB Biology, IB Chemistry, or IB Physics
+- One of IB Biology, IB Chemistry, or IB Physics (see Related courses below)

-- Grade 11 or equivalent Chemistry, and
+- Grade 11 or equivalent Chemistry

+Note: Grade 11 Biology, Chemistry and Physics requirements listed above are only relevant to students who are not completing the equivalent IB Diploma Biology, Chemistry and/or Physics courses.
 For students studying outside of Canada, some examples of courses that may be accepted as Grade 11 equivalents are junior-level courses for American students, and IGCSE and O Level for those following British-patterned curricula.

 Related courses

 The following subject categories are particularly relevant for this degree.
-Consider taking courses in these areas in your junior year and senior year.
+Consider taking courses in these areas in Grade 11 and Grade 12.

 - Language Arts